 My family’s yearly trip to Marco Island has a silver lining in the food category, and it’s called Doreen’s Cup of Joe (there’s also the Red Rooster).
 Doreen’s (267 N Collier Boulevard) is the sister restaurant to the popular Joey’s Pizza & Pasta House, located conveniently about 50 feet away.

-Doreen’s is a breakfast & lunch only kind of place, open from 7:30 AM to 2 PM daily (Sundays included).
+Doreen’s is a breakfast & lunch-only kinda place, open from 7:30 AM to 2 PM daily (Sundays included).
 Over six days, I made three visits to Doreen’s for breakfast, and another time my parents brought me to go in the form of their Southern Burger.

 The front page on the menu states,